mohithgowdak/git_proj_manger_mcp/ARCHITECTURE.md

 - **Status**: What is the current status (proposed, accepted, deprecated)?

 This helps maintain institutional knowledge and provides rationale for future maintainers.

+## Known Limitations

+1. **In-Memory Caching**: Cache is lost on server restart
+2. **Single Repository**: Currently supports one repository per server instance
+3. **No Webhook Support**: Real-time updates require polling
+4. **AI Features**: Infrastructure ready but not yet implemented
+5. **Event Persistence**: Basic implementation, full disk persistence pending

+## Migration Notes

+### From Previous Versions

+If migrating from a previous version:

+1. **Environment Variables**: Ensure all required variables are set
+2. **Dependencies**: Update to latest versions: `pip install -r requirements.txt --upgrade`
+3. **Configuration**: Review `.env` file for new optional configuration options
+4. **Cache**: In-memory cache will be cleared on restart

+### Breaking Changes

+- None in current version (1.0.1)
+- Future versions may introduce breaking changes for major improvements